fauna-labs/db-migration-tool/README.md

 Epoch(1698969600000000, "microseconds") // Time("2023-11-03T00:00:00Z")
 ```

+### Configuring tool constants

+Several constants are defined in `main.js` that can be adjusted to optimize the performance of the tool.

+-  `duration` - (default: 30) fetch events for the time duration in minutes
+   -  Increase the `duration` constant to widen the window of events that are processed at once, or decrease it to avoid rate limiting.
+-  `interval` - (default: 30)  time to pause between reading and applying events - in seconds
+   -  Decrease the `interval` constant to take less time between iterations, or increase it to avoid rate limiting.
+-  `iterations` - (default: 20)  Define the total number of iterations
+-  `size` - (default: 64) page size
+   -  You should not need to change this.
+The tool paginates through all events in the duration window.
+There is little benefit to increasing or decreasing the page size.

+These constants are optimized for migration of databases with a large number of events in each 30 minute window.
+If you want to change performance, start with the `duration` constant and adjust the others as needed.

 ### Best Practices
 - To avoid gaps in synchronization, you should use a start timestamp less than the timestamp of the last synced write on the target collection.
 - To reduce the overall time to sync an entire database, run one instance of this tool for each collection, in parallel.